itagkopoulos/ClusterMissForest/README.md

 # ClusterMissForest

-missForest implemented in Python with the support to high-performance computing.
+The ClusterMissForest package is a parallel version of the MissForest algorithm, implemented in Python, so it can parallelize in multiple nodes and cores of a high-performance computing environment.
 A fast approach of parallelizing missing value imputation task on cluster computers.
-In order to fully utilize the advantage provided by HPC, this package approaches the missing value imputation task by parallelizing in two different steps:
+In order to fully utilize the advantage provided by HPC, the package approaches the missing value imputation task by parallelizing the process in two different steps:
-- Split variables into different nodes (machines)
+- Split variables [what is a variable?] into different nodes
-- Split estimators into different cores within each node
+- Split estimators [what is an estimator?] into different cores within each node

-ClusterMissForest is relied on RandomForestRegressor and RandomForestClassifier of Scikit-learn, so it is currently not available to directly take categorical variables.
-Instead, please use one-hot encoder to transform your dataset.
+ClusterMissForest is relied on RandomForestRegressor and RandomForestClassifier of Scikit-learn [provide links in all references], so it is currently not available to directly take categorical variables.
+Instead, please use one-hot encoder to transform your dataset [provide a link to an script that does this, if possible].
 You should also input a list of column indices of categorical variable while fitting missing value datasets (see Methods in API section).
-In the future, we will replace Random Forest of Scikit-learn in order to achieve categorical variable inputs.
+In the future, we will replace Random Forest of Scikit-learn in order to achieve categorical variable inputs. [this is not true; we might or we might not, so remove].

+[Here provide a section with input file specifications, with an example.
+Do the same for output file, and also provide the pseudocode of the algorithm]

 ## Installation